Keep it Cash: Group stages town protest against a cashless society

 Around twenty local supporters handed out leaflets and spoke with locals to raise awareness of the importance of keeping cash in use.

-Nicola Lund, who fronted the talk, said cash should still be an essential part of any transactions.
+A spokesperson for the group said cash should still be an essential part of any transactions.

-"Keep it Cash is a worldwide movement which has gathered momentum after many retail and hospitality outlets have been restricting the use of cash," said Nicola.
+"Keep it Cash is a worldwide movement which has gathered momentum after many retail and hospitality outlets have been restricting the use of cash," said the spokesperson.

 "The prevailing message of this campaign is freedom of choice and advice to ‘use cash or lose it’."